 • Often ask yourself if you would be happier with a sponsor who performs as you do

 You may believe there are more effective ways then those outlined here.
 You may be right.
 However, these methods not only work, but your entire downline organization can duplicate these steps.
 Time and time again, this method has enabled numerous individuals to gain financial freedom by building a profitable network marketing business.

-Remember at all times that with our product line and marketing structure you have an incredible opportunity to build a rewarding personal business by retailing products and establishing a marketing organization through sponsorship.
+Remember at all times that with our product lines on SHOP.COM and various websites and marketing structure, you have an incredible opportunity to build a rewarding personal business by retailing products and establishing a marketing organization through sponsorship.
 As with any worthwhile opportunity, time, effort, knowledge, and professional responsibility are essential.
 This responsibility demands that each of us demonstrates, by example, the necessity of follow-up with our retail clients and those we sponsor into the business.

 It seems unreasonable to assume that anyone who gets involved with our opportunity does it with the intention to fail.
 It would appear to be much more likely to assume that all people who join us in this pioneering effort expect to succeed and have their dreams fulfilled.
 Experience has shown us repeatedly that the key to an individual’s success is most often the leadership provided by both the personal sponsor and the upline sponsorship to which he/she belongs.